-Rhode Island lets its patients grow the most marijuana, and it has the highest amount of reported marijuana users, but it is not permissive to marijuana selling.
+Rhode Island lets its patients grow marijuana, and it has the highest amount of reported marijuana users, but it is not permissive to marijuana selling.
 The otherwise, the easy-going state has mandatory minimums for those selling or thinking about selling weed.
 It starts at ten years in jail and goes up to life.
 They also think growers that aren’t growing for patients intend to sell to recreational users.
 If you want to stay out of trouble, leave the selling to the state, get registered as a caregiver or patient, and grow enough weed for yourself and your patients.

-If you need some help getting started growing marijuana in Rhode Island.
-I have an easy solution.
-I’ve written all of the instructions in the Marijuana Grow Bible.
+If you need some help getting started growing marijuana in Rhode Island, check out the Marijuana Grow Bible.
 All you need to do is download it (it is free), read it and buy your seeds.
 In it, you’ll learn how to grow the best Rhode Island dozen the state will allow.